NYPL/dgx-patron-creator-service/README.md

   - update the data structures of the responses.
   - update the route for JSON swaggger documentation.
   - update the parameters for preparing to connect to Card Creator v2.
+  - update the credentials to .env files.
 #### Add
   - add the data field of "ecommunications_pref" for the patron's newsletter subscription.
+  - add the data streaming after creating a patron with AWS Kinesis.
   - add the data fields of "patron_id" and "barcode" in the response.